Who's in the massive prisoner swap between Russia and the West?

 ALSU KURMASHEVA, a dual U.S.-Russian national, was arrested in 2023 in her hometown of Kazan, where she was visiting her ailing mother.
 The Prague-based editor for the U.S. government-funded Radio Free Europe/Radio Liberty's Tatar-Bashkir service was accused of not self-reporting as a "foreign agent" and was convicted in July of spreading false information about the Russian military — charges rejected by her family and employer.
 Kurmasheva, 47, was sentenced to 6½ years in prison.

-VLADIMIR KARA-MURZA, a dual Russian-U.K. citizen and prominent opposition politician, was arrested in 2022, after criticizing the war in Ukraine that had begun weeks earlier.
-He was convicted in 2023 of treason and other charges and sentenced to 25 years in prison in a case he calls politically motivated.
+VLADIMIR KARA-MURZA, a dual Russian-U.K. citizen and prominent opposition politician, was arrested in 2022 after criticizing the war in Ukraine that had begun weeks earlier.
+He was convicted in 2023 of treason and other charges, and sentenced to 25 years in prison in a case he called politically motivated.
 A columnist for The Washington Post, Kara-Murza, 42, was awarded the Pulitzer Prize this year.
-He fell ill in 2015 and 2017 from two near-fatal poisonings he blames on the Kremlin.
-His wife and lawyers say his health is deteriorating in prison as a result of the poisonings.
+He fell ill in 2015 and 2017 from near-fatal poisonings he blamed on the Kremlin.
+His wife said his health deteriorated in prison as a result of the poisonings.

 ILYA YASHIN is a prominent Kremlin critic who was serving an 8 1/2-year sentence for criticizing Russia's war in Ukraine.
 Yashin, a former member of a Moscow municipal council, was one of the few well-known opposition activists to stay in Russia since the war.